hugh-dickens/GridWorld_RL/README.md

 # GridWorld_RL
 The first Reinforcement Learning grid world coursework completed.
 This involved writing Monte-carlo and temporal difference learning algorithms.
 On top of this, optimisation dynamic programming algorithms were written to determine the optimal value function.
+In the below diagrams, the yellow square is a reward absorbing state and the purple square is a penalty absorbing state.

 An example optimal policy generated: